-gnuplot includes a few general-purpose routines for interpolation and approximation of data; these are grouped under the smooth option.
+gnuplot includes a few general-purpose routines for filtering, interpolation and grouping data as it is input; these are grouped under the smooth option.
 More sophisticated data processing may be performed by preprocessing the data externally or by using fit with an appropriate model.